brettjayp/CodeFellows_201n16/README.md

 - all shop:hour sales data now populates as table data, still need to add shop daily totals
 - added totals column
 - all table data populates as would be expected, table backend complete

+2019 11 30
+- added remaining labs in .md files, into new directory
+- added all images to index.html
+- images in navbar are clickables, but direct to a prompt() as there's nowhere to take you
+- added locations, hours, contact info, to home page
+- feel I've met the lab09b requirements, going to resubmit now
+- PR into master from lab09b